KaiTheRedNinja/NPAmbsGuide/Notes.docc/Topics/Product Knowledge/Ambs Mind Palace.md

 > Note: Substituted by random stuff bc I have absolutely no clue where any of these are located

 - **Nursing**: Sports hall
+    - Love making a difference in people's lives
+    - Broad-based, extends into many different types of healthcare
+    - Attachments in Y1, up to 32 weeks
+    - Rotations to expose to different type of nursing, eg. children at KKH, A&E
+    - Careers: Registered Nurse
 - **Optometry**: Optometry center
+    - Love the eye
+    - Learn about eye anatomy, diagnosing eye conditions, and retail experience (eg. prescribing glasses/contacts)
+    - Optometry center newly renovated
+    - Careers: Retail Optometrist, Research Opotmetrist

 ### Humanities and Interdisciplinary Studies